syrnick/Various-tools-for-birdwatching/README.markdown

 their respective zones.
 This way you can see, which area is the best to visit next.

+ 1. First of all, some preparation: gem install nokogiri gem install fastercsv gem install yaml gem install clipper

- 1. First of all, you need a map with geographic regions.
+ 1. Then you need a map with regions you are interested in.
 Google maps work great for this.
 Here's an example of our map for Bay Area: http://maps.google.com/maps/ms?ie=UTF8&hl=en&msa=0&msid=202933467189883314896.00049912d6823abb690f2&ll=37.637072,-122.276459&spn=0.494809,1.126099&t=h&z=10